 Google Shared Endorsements

-Shared endorsements pull your G+1s, YouTube Likes and reviews from Google Maps & GooglePlay, and then turns them into advertisements for your connections.
+Shared endorsements pull your G+1s, YouTube Likes, and reviews from Google Maps & GooglePlay, and then turn them into advertisements for your connections.
 To opt out go here and uncheck the “Based upon my activity, Google may show my name and profile photo in shared endorsements that appear in ads” box.

 If you need to reverse any of the changes made in your Google account anytime, you can do so, by opting back into the feature/s.